CUNYTech/messengerApp/README.md

 ## Splash Page
  ### Login
  This page will contain the login and a place to register.
-When register the account will be assigned a private key.
 I think we should    also offer a way to not register and just search into a chat.

 ## Chat Loader Page
    ### Create Chat Button